NextronSystems/thor-manual/usage/debugging.rst

 --------------------------

 If you cannot find the source of a problem, please contact us using the support@nextron-systems.com email address.

 You can help us find and debug the problem as quickly as possible by providing the following information.

 Which THOR version do you use?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Tell us which THOR version you are using:

-1. for which operating system (Windows, Linux, macOS, AIX)
+1. For which operating system (Windows, Linux, macOS, AIX)
-2. for which architecure (32bit, 64bit)
+2. For which architecture (32bit, 64bit)

 Run **thor --version** and copy the resulting text into the email.

 On Windows: